spatie/docs.spatie.be-old/resources/views/laravel-medialibrary/v3/installation-setup.md

 ];
 ```

 Finally you should add a disk to `app/config/filesystems.php`.
-All files added the media library will be stored on that disk, this would be a typical configuration:
+All files added to the media library will be stored on that disk, this would be a typical configuration:

 ```php
 return [